Take the Trail

 5. Dog Obedience Club

 This pavilion is the home of the South Australian Dog Obedience Club.
-The cream brick structure was erected in the early 1960s, serving as a clubhouse to the Club that was originally established in 1955, initially located in the East Park Lands.
+The cream brick structure was erected in the early 1960s, a few years after the club was established in 1955.

 Lady Esther Jacobs, councillor and president of the Park Lands Committee, initiated the venture, although she confessed to being frightened of dogs.